 - Dwarf Fortress averts this in the 2010 updates.
 Earlier versions of the game let dwarves sleep and recover from any injury that didn't sever the injured part, but the current version of the game requires a visit by a doctor trained to diagnose the injury, another visit by a doctor with the right skill to fix the injury, ample recovery time, and supplies of cloth for bandages, splints, crutches, and traction benches.
 Some poisons and diseases simply can't be recovered from except by amputation of the affected body parts, and dwarves can be crippled for life.

 Turn Based Strategy

-And in Terraria, beds are only good for setting your spawn point, you can't even sleep in them.
+- In Terraria, beds are only good for setting your spawn point.
+You can't even sleep in them.

 Non-video game examples:

 - Sayonara, Zetsubou-Sensei has an episode where the whole class takes a trip to a Cleansing Spring.
 It gives a brief peek at the sign next to it.
 If you pause the episode right there, it will say on the bottom line that it cures Petrification, Poison and other RPG-Debuffs.

 - Used and justified in the Pokémon anime by having Pokémon Centers provide bed & breakfast in addition to Pokémon healing.

 - Notably deconstructed in the first anime appearance of a Pokémon Center, which has Pikachu's injured condition, in itself being viewed quite seriously, take several hours to stabilize and Team Rocket taking advantage of the situation.

 - House Jorasco in Eberron owns the hospitals, while Ghallanda owns the inns (and neither are free).
 However in the book secrets of xen'drik there is a mention of a place called "Last Chance", a farm community built around a large inn that is a joint effort between the two houses, and thus provides both services.